-- F. Vocational Rehabilitation Act of 1973 required employers with federal contracts of more than \$2500 to take affirmative action for the employment of handicapped persons. - G. Pregnancy Discrimination Act (PDA) of 1978, an amendment to Title VII of the Civil Rights Act, prohibits sex discrimination based on "pregnancy, childbirth, or related medical conditions." - H. Federal Agency Guidelines on Employee Selection Procedures are uniform guidelines issued by federal agencies charged with ensuring compliance with equal employment federal legislation explaining "highly recommended" employer procedures regarding matters such as employee selection, record keeping, preemployment inquiries, and affirmative action programs. - I. Selected Court Decisions Regarding Equal Employment Opportunity (EEO) - Griggs v.
+- F. Vocational Rehabilitation Act of 1973 required employers with federal contracts of more than \$2500 to take affirmative action for the employment of handicapped persons. - G. Pregnancy Discrimination Act (PDA) of 1978, an amendment to Title VII of the Civil Rights Act, prohibits sex discrimination based on "pregnancy, childbirth, or related medical conditions." - H. Federal Agency Uniform Guidelines on Employee Selection Procedures are uniform guidelines issued by federal agencies charged with ensuring compliance with equal employment federal legislation explaining "highly recommended" employer procedures regarding matters such as employee selection, record keeping, preemployment inquiries, and affirmative action programs. - I. Selected Court Decisions Regarding Equal Employment Opportunity (EEO) - 1.
+Griggs v.
 Duke Power Company, a case heard by the Supreme Court in which the plaintiff argued that his employer's requirement that coal handlers be high school graduates was unfairly discriminatory.
 In finding for the plaintiff, the Court ruled that discrimination need not be overt to be illegal, that employment practices must be related to job performance, and that the burden of proof is on the employer to show that hiring standards are job related if it has an unequal impact on members of a protected class. - Albemarle Paper Company v.
 Moody, a Supreme Court case in which it was ruled that the validity of job tests must be documented, and that employee performance standards must be unambiguous. - J. The Civil Rights Act (CRA) of 1991 places burden of proof back on employers and permits compensatory and punitive damages. - 1.
 Burden of Proof was shifted back to where it was prior to the 1980s with the passage of CRA 1991; thus, the burden is once again on employers to show that the practice (such as a test) is required as a business necessity.
-For example, if a rejected applicant demonstrates that an employment practice has a disparate (or "adverse") impact on a particular group, the employer has the burden of proving that the challenged practice is job related for the position in question. - 2.
-Money Damages-Section 102 of CRA 1991 provides that an employee who is claiming intentional discrimination (disparate treatment) can ask for 1) compensatory damages and 2) punitive damages, if it can be shown the employer engaged in discrimination "with malice or reckless indifference to the federally protected rights of an aggrieved individual." - 3.
-Mixed Motives-CRA 1991 states: "An unlawful employment practice is established when the complaining party demonstrates that race, color, religion, sex, or national origin was a motivating factor for any employment practice, even though other factors also motivated the practice."
-Employers cannot avoid liability by proving it would have taken the same action-such as terminating someone-even without the discriminatory motive.
-Plaintiffs in such so-called "mixed motive" cases recently gained an advantage from a U.S. Supreme Court decision in Desert Palace Inc. v.
-Costa, where the court decided that the plaintiff did not have to provide evidence of explicitly discriminatory conduct, but could provide circumstantial evidence.
+For example, if a rejected applicant demonstrates that an employment practice has a disparate (or "adverse") impact on a particular group, the employer has the burden of proving that the challenged practice is job related for the position in question. - Money Damages Section 102 of CRA 1991 provides that an employee who is claiming intentional discrimination (disparate treatment) can ask for 1) compensatory damages and 2) punitive damages, if it can be shown the employer engaged in discrimination "with malice or reckless indifference to the federally protected rights of an aggrieved individual." - 3.
+Mixed Motives Employers cannot avoid liability by proving it would have taken the same action-such as terminating someone-even without the discriminatory motive.